 A modern knee replacement procedure can help restore your quality of life and resolve lingering knee pain once and for all.
-The team of expert orthopaedic surgeons at Texas Orthopaedic Associates, LLP, is highly skilled in performing advanced knee replacement surgeries.
-Schedule your knee replacement evaluation at either of the two Dallas locations or the office in Plano, Texas, by clicking on the online booking feature.
-You can also call your nearest clinic directly.
+The team of expert orthopaedic surgeons at Texas Orthopaedic Associates is highly skilled in performing advanced knee replacement surgeries.
+Schedule your knee replacement evaluation at one of their locations in Dallas, Plano, Weatherford, Keller, or Fort Worth, Texas, by clicking on the online booking feature.
+You can also call your nearest office directly.

 Your knee joint is the largest joint in your body, and you use it with each step you take.
 Repairing your natural bones and connective tissues is usually the first priority if you have a knee injury or chronic pain-causing condition.

 Sometimes though, these treatments and procedures aren’t enough to help your knee heal.
 A knee replacement surgery might be the best option for you if:

 The type of knee replacement you need just depends on your specific condition or injury.
 You may only need part of your knee replaced, or the entire joint replaced.

 Because of advancements in modern orthopaedic surgeries, you can sometimes get the knee repairs you need without having to replace the entire joint.
 A partial knee replacement involves removing degenerated tissue and replacing only the affected portion of your knee cartilage with an artificial component.
 Generally, you’re only a candidate for a partial knee replacement if you have osteoarthritis that has severely damaged your knee joint.